Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Most federal crime reports and websites are complex and difficult to read and understand, the reason for creating this report.
 What’s below summarizes recent years.

-Examples of Complexity Of Crime Statistics
+Examples of the Complexity Of Crime Statistics

-This section is not meant to confuse readers, but there are times when the two US Department of Justice primary sources for crime release data that need some interpretation.
+This section is not meant to confuse readers, but there are times when the two US Department of Justice primary sources for crime release data need some interpretation.

-The National Crime Victimization Survey from the Bureau of Justice Statistics of the US Department of Justice is a measure of all crimes with some exceptions (i.e., homicides) but few know of the survey thus their findings are often omitted in crime discussions.
+The National Crime Victimization Survey from the Bureau of Justice Statistics of the US Department of Justice is a measure of all crimes with some exceptions (i.e., homicides), but few know of the survey; thus, their findings are often omitted in crime discussions.

 To give you an indication of the complexity of crime statistics, there are huge increases in violent crime in 2022 (44 percent per Jeff Asher and The Marshall Project) and large increases in violence for groups per the National Crime Victimization Survey.